igoroctaviano/jsunpers/es6/bundle.md

 As you can see, the first function looks weird.
 Its just a function that doesnt have a name and its being executed right before its declaration. *[IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) (Immediately Invoked Function Expression) is a JavaScript function that runs as soon as it is defined*.

-Okay, lets understand why we didnt get a big add *ReferenceError* when the *console.log* statement was called with the paramter *b*, thats is a variable that was SEEMS NOT declared in this scope.
+Okay, lets understand why we didnt get a big ass *ReferenceError* when the *console.log* statement was called with the paramter *b*, thats is a variable that was SEEMS NOT declared in this scope.

 The thing is, when the IFFE function is called, the expression that will be executed inside of it is: